Top 25 US Universities with the Most Powerful Alumni Network

 • Michael Dreeben (J.D.
 1981), Deputy Solicitor General

 Cornell University is a private and statutory Ivy League research university situated in Ithaca, New York.
-The University was in the year 1865 by Ezra Cornell and Andrew Dickson White, the university was projected to teach and make contributions in all fields of knowledge – from the classics to the sciences and from the theoretical to the practical.
+The university was founded in 1865 by Ezra Cornell and Andrew Dickson White.
+The university was projected to teach and make contributions in all fields of knowledge, from the classics to the sciences and from the theoretical to the practical.

 It is a federal land grant university with a private endowment; it has six locations across the world.
 Its major campus in Ithaca, New York State, covers 2,300 acres of the Finger Lakes region and is so wide that students can go hiking without even leaving the university premises.